Rajaratnam fails to cut U.S. insider trading conviction, sentence

-NEW YORK (Reuters) - A federal appeals court on Friday rejected a bid by Raj Rajaratnam, the highest-profile hedge fund manager convicted in a sweeping U.S. crackdown on insider trading, to void much of his 2011 conviction and shorten his 11-year prison term.
+NEW YORK, June 1 (Reuters) - A federal appeals court on Friday rejected a bid by Raj Rajaratnam, the highest-profile hedge fund manager convicted in a sweeping U.S. crackdown on insider trading, to void much of his 2011 conviction and shorten his 11-year prison term.

-The court also rejected Rajaratnam’s challenge to his $53.8 million forfeiture order.

-Jurors had convicted the Sri Lankan native in May 2011 on 14 securities fraud and conspiracy counts.
+Jurors had convicted the Sri Lankan-born Rajaratnam in May 2011 on 14 securities fraud and conspiracy counts.

 The appeals court upheld that conviction in June 2013.
 Rajaratnam’s latest appeal challenged five counts and his culpability for a trade underlying a sixth.